blakeschwartz02/Song_Recommender/README.md

 This folder contains python file with a methods for extracting features from audio using the librosa audio library.
 It also contains a jupyter notebook actually extracting the features.

 ### similarity_models folder
 This folder contains a file with methods that find the k most similar songs in general and within the song's genre.

-### Test Code folder
-This folder contains unsupervised methods for clustering an song similarity
+It also contains some unsupervised methods for clustering.

 ### Vggish_imports
 This folder contains files for using the VGGish model and extracting features from audio files using it.
 Most of the files are from [Tensorflow's Vggish repository](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
 There are also some files we created for vggish feature extraction.